Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 Another way of making money as a travel blogger is by selling prints on your own website using image galleries and plugins like WooCommerce.
 Making this a priority really depends on how confident you are with your photography skills.

-You can also sell your photography-related products on sites like Etsy, like my friends Bree and Stephen!
+You can also sell your photography-related products on sites like Etsy.
+Here’s my Etsy shop, which contains my favorite prints from my travels around the world!

 Paid press trips, social media posts, and more